 Marissa and her husband, comedy writer Judah Miller, split their time between New York and Los Angeles with their son Zev (when he’s not playing tennis), and their two labradoodles.
 A cancer survivor, Marissa is passionate about educating women on cancer awareness and works closely with Stand Up To Cancer.

 Chadd McMillan is an award-winning producer, director, and designer for theater, film, and television.
-New York City theater credits include the Tony Award winning DANA H. / IS THIS A ROOM (Co-Producer), the Drama Desk nominated MAMA I’M A BIG GIRL NOW!
-(Co-producer, Production Designer), EXORCISTIC: THE ROCK MUSICAL (Director, Costume Designer, Producer), the Lortel and Olivier Award winning TITANIQUE NY/London/Australia (Co-Producer), The Box NYC (Costume Designer), IT!
+New York City theater credits include the Lortel and Olivier Award winning TITANIQUE currently on Broadway (Producer) and Off-Broadway/London/Australia (Co-Producer), the Tony Award winning DANA H. / IS THIS A ROOM (Co-Producer), Drama Desk nominated MAMA I’M A BIG GIRL NOW!
+(Co-producer, Production Designer), EXORCISTIC: THE ROCK MUSICAL (Director, Costume Designer, Producer), The Box NYC (Costume Designer), IT!
 A MUSICAL PARODY (Production Designer, Co-Producer).
-Regional credits: YES!
+Regional credits: MOUTH OF THE SOUTH (Costumes, Wigs, projections), HAIRSPRAY (Associate Director), YES!
 LIVE (Costumes), SCISSORHANDS: A MUSICAL TRIBUTE (Co-Producer/Production Designer), HORROR CAMP: A MUSICAL MASSACRE (Co-Writer/ Director, Producer), CHERRY POPPINS (Producer).
 His film/TV credits include: HENRY DANGER (Costumes) CRUEL INTENTIONS: THE MUSICAL (Lighting Designer), SUMMONING SILVIA (Producer), ROCK OF AGES REUNION (Producer), BALI HIGH (Production Designer).
 He is a Co-Founder of Diamond Dog Entertainment.

 Additional credits/info at www.jonathanbauerfeld.com